Frequency Response Identification of Low-Order Systems: Finite-Sample Analysis: Abstract

 \section{Abstract}

-This paper proposes a frequency-domain system identification method for learning low-order systems.
-The identification problem is formulated as the minimization of the $\ell_2$ norm between the identified and measured frequency responses, with the nuclear norm of the Loewner matrix serving as a regularization term.
-This formulation results in an optimization problem that can be efficiently solved using standard convex optimization techniques.
-We derive an upper bound on the sampled-frequency complexity of the identification process and subsequently extend this bound to characterize the identification error over all frequencies.
-A detailed analysis of the sample complexity is provided, along with a thorough interpretation of its terms and dependencies.
-Finally, the efficacy of the proposed method is demonstrated through an example, along with numerical simulations validating the growth rate of the sample complexity bound. \footnote{Code available at \url{https://github.com/Arya-Honarpisheh/freq_iden_low_order}.} \footnote{This work has been submitted to the IEEE for possible publication.
+This paper proposes a frequency-domain estimator for low-order systems from repeated noisy measurements.
+The estimator minimizes a quadratic data-fitting term regularized by the nuclear norm of a Loewner matrix, subject to a convex stability constraint enforced via a semidefinite program.
+We prove a finite-sample error bound at the sampled frequencies and extend it to all frequencies through rational interpolation.
+The bound characterizes the dependence on the number of repeated experiments, number of frequency points, system order, and noise level.
+Numerical experiments on SISO and MIMO systems demonstrate the low-order-promoting effect of the method and validate the predicted scaling laws. \footnote{Code available at \url{https://github.com/Arya-Honarpisheh/freq_iden_low_order}.}\footnote{This work has been submitted to the IEEE for possible publication.
 Copyright may be transferred without notice, after which this version may no longer be accessible.}